kronos164/programming-and-scripting/pands-project/README.md

 - Petal length (in cm)
 - Petal width (in cm)

 These features are used to classify the samples into their respective species.
-This dataset is a very popular data dataset for students in machine learning and data analysis due to its simplicity and being well esctrutered.
+This dataset is a very popular data dataset for students in machine learning and data analysis due to its simplicity and being well structured.

 Each feature has different means values and distribution, mostly based on each species.
 Which makes easier to visualize this differences in plots.